 I’m currently a graduate student pursuing a PhD in Plant Biology, which has nothing to do with finance except a lot of data analysis, planning, and overcoming obstacles.
 When I’m not working in the lab or writing articles here, I also work as a freelance editor specializing in academic research papers and college application essays.
 I’m also a published author of books in various genres ranging from young adult fantasy to poetry to philosophy.

-Chenchen is currently working as a Mandarin Chinese interpreter supporting customer service representatives for Medicare and the Health Insurance Marketplace, which gives her a unique perspective on how to navigate our healthcare system now and in retirement.
+Currently, Chenchen works full-time as an editor for a consulting firm providing research oversight to BioPharma and Medical companies.
+Previously, she worked as a Mandarin Chinese interpreter supporting customer service representatives for Medicare and the Health Insurance Marketplace, which piqued her interest in the health care industry and gave her a unique perspective on how to navigate our healthcare system now and in retirement.
 She also works on Fiverr as a freelance editor of resumes, cover letters, and graduate school personal statements and as a freelance document translator from Mandarin Chinese to English or vice versa.

 I first became interested in personal finance in elementary school.
 I started following stocks as part of a school project when I was 9, back when you would still check stock prices in the newspaper.
 I badgered my parents for years to help me set up a brokerage account, and they finally gave in when I was 16.
 I didn’t start with much, and I knew little about actual investing.
 It turned out investing with real money was significantly different from using practice portfolios.
 I lost a good chunk of my investment in the first year, but I learned from my mistakes and since then have been making about 13% per year on average, about the same as the S&P 500 during that time period including dividend reinvestment.
 I’m still far from being an expert, but I’m eager to learn and pass along whatever I learn to you.